 Formats & Fees

-This course is available in Lecture Video Format only – filmed lectures or presentations that can be streamed or downloaded without having to access our virtual campus.
+This course is available in Lecture Video Format only – filmed lectures or presentations that can be streamed online without having to access our virtual campus.
+See Course Format Options for format delivery, access, and content details.

 Course Outline